davekinkead/big-data-and-democracy/outline.md

 Attributes of communication networks

-  - asymmetry of power
+  - democracy as communication
-  - cost of production
+  - power and pursuasion (asymetry, production cost)
+  - how we pursuade
-  - 1 to 1, vs 1 to many, many to many, (few to few)
+  - message reach (1 to 1, vs 1 to many, many to many, few to few)
+  - message discrimination (persistent vs ephemeral)
-  - geographical reach
+  - message direction
-  - discrimination of message
+  - message source ??? (hidden via trolls)

 The Historical Account